acceleratingtothefuture/Repo-For-Professor-Danish-Khan/data structures/w7/Activity 7 Linked-lists.md

     cout << "Inserted " << value << " at start.\n";  // print confirmation
 }

-// this function deletes the node currently at the *start* of the linked list void deleteAtStart() {
+// this function deletes the node currently at the beginning of the linked list void deleteAtStart() {

     // if the list is empty (head is NULL), there’s nothing to delete if (head == NULL) {
         cout << "List is empty.
-Nothing to delete.\n";  // tell the user there’s nothing to remove return;                                         // exit the function early
+Nothing to delete.\n";  // tell the user there’s nothing to remove return;
     }

     Node* temp = head;          // temporarily store the current first node so we can delete it later